anroysko/path-optimizer-site/doc/usage.md

 And a hex grid.
 If you do not have edit permission, the three buttons are not visible, and there is a dark overlay over the hex grid.

+In the hex grid, dark grey hexes correspond to cities, and yellow hexes correspond to roads.

 You can click on any hex in the grid to switch its state in the cycle empty -> city -> road -> empty.
 Clicking "Save Map" saves your changes.
 "Optimize" adds the minimum number of roads required to connect all cities.
 "Clear Paths" clears all paths from the map.

+Note that the problem is NP-complete.
+The algorithm used is parameterized on the number of cities, in particular, it's running time is `O(3^k n)`, where n is the number of hexes on the map.
+Therefore having too many cities can cause the calculation to never finish.
+About 14 should be the highest feasible amount.

 ### Information-tab
 The Information-tab displays the name, width and height of the map.
 If you have edit permission on the map,